python-trio/trio/docs/source/reference-core.rst

 ``broken1`` raises ``KeyError``. ``broken2`` raises
 ``IndexError``.
 Obviously ``parent`` should raise some error, but what?
-The answer is that both exceptions are grouped in an `ExceptionGroup`.
+The answer is that both exceptions are grouped in an :exc:`ExceptionGroup`.
-The `ExceptionGroup` and its parent class `BaseExceptionGroup` are used to encapsulate multiple exceptions being raised at once.
+:exc:`ExceptionGroup` and its parent class :exc:`BaseExceptionGroup` are used to encapsulate multiple exceptions being raised at once.

 To catch individual exceptions encapsulated in an exception group, the ``except*`` clause was introduced in Python 3.11 (:pep:`654`).
 Here's how it works::